Stop spam without frustrating your visitors

 Google tried to fix this with the score-based v3, but it often misfires — flagging genuine users as suspicious and letting obvious spam through.

-And yes, that “score 0.9” still doesn’t mean what you think it does.it does.
+And yes, that “score 0.9” still doesn’t mean what you think it does.
+Sometimes reCaptcha shows 0.9 for every visit.

 CleanTalk Anti-Spam — Because Invisible Security Is the Best Kind